allegro/ralph/doc/optional_modules/cmdb/overview.rst

 Overview
 ========

-Ralph provides an early (experimental) version of Configuration Management Database module.
+Ralph provides an early (experimental) version of a Configuration Management Database module.

 CMDB module